Kristina01111000/Drws_site/README.md

 - check opacity of hover on header, it looks bad, current header color with 50% opacity:rgba(252, 249, 121, 0.5882) changed it to: rgb(255,255,153)
 - videos i need are not on the youtubed channel
 - his beta tester is starting soon
+- rethink header buttons on site, put the 3 into one benefits section, talk about 4eyoga in one, then classes